 Check out what they had to say here.

-If you wish to become a School Community Organiser (SCO) for 2021-22, please complete the application form below, and email it to firstname.lastname@example.org before the deadline of 11:59pm on Friday 30 April.
+If you wish to become a School Community Organiser (SCO) for 2021-22, please complete the application form below, and email it to firstname.lastname@example.org before the deadline of midday on Wednesday 23 June.

-If you're successfully shortlisted, you'll then be invited to an interview with a combination of staff from the Students' Union and University, scheduled to take place between Monday 10 May - Friday 28 May.
+If you're successfully shortlisted, you'll then be invited to an interview with a combination of staff from the Students' Union and University, scheduled to take place on Friday 02 July.

 If you want to know more about SCOs, please contact the Student Voice team.